e-picas/markdown-extended/doc/MANPAGE.md

 ## LICENSE

-This software is released under the BSD-3-Clause open source license.
+This software is released under the BSD-3-Clause license.
 Please read the LICENSE file for more information, or see
 <http://opensource.org/licenses/BSD-3-Clause>.